adobe/Marketo-SSFS-Service-Provider-Interface/ReadMe.md

 ### What will happen if data I return to Marketo exceeds the maximum length of the target field?

-String and string-like alues that exceed maximum length of the target field will be truncated to that length
+String and string-like values that exceed maximum length of the target field will be truncated to that length

 ### What happens if I update the API credentials of an integration?